 If a member defaults on the monthly premium, their benefits will automatically be suspended.
 The medical aid will attempt to collect a double premium in the following month to ensure benefit continuation.

 Threshold benefits provide you with a financial cushion for extensive out-of-hospital expenses which kicks in when your savings account is depleted; and the self-payment gap, specified in the scheme rules, has been funded from your own pocket.

 When you join a medical scheme two types of waiting periods can be imposed:

-Three months general waiting period during which no claims will be paid – If you have had cover previously then you may get cover for prescribed minimum benefits during the three-month general waiting period.
-Twelve-month pre-existing condition exclusions – This can only be applied if you are joining for the first time or have had a break in coverage of more than 90 days.
+12 month waiting period on pre-existing conditions.
+This waiting period can only be applied if you are joining for the first time or have had a break in coverage of more than 90 days.

 When evaluating your medical aid, you may feel overwhelmed by the many medical aid terms.
 If you’re confused about the various medical aid plans available, you can visit Hippo to compare options and make the best decision based on your individual needs and affordability.